 While insider transactions are not the most important thing when it comes to long-term investing, logic dictates you should pay some attention to whether insiders are buying or selling shares.

-Over the last year, we can see that the biggest insider purchase was by insider Douglas King for AU$1.5m worth of shares, at about AU$0.027 per share.
-That means that even when the share price was higher than AU$0.025 (the recent price), an insider wanted to purchase shares.
+The Non-Executive Chairman of the Board Alexander Beard made the biggest insider purchase in the last 12 months.
+That single transaction was for AU$1.7m worth of shares at a price of AU$0.33 each.
+That means that an insider was happy to buy shares at above the current price of AU$0.28.
 Their view may have changed since then, but at least it shows they felt optimistic at the time.
-In our view, the price an insider pays for shares is very important.
+To us, it's very important to consider the price insiders pay for shares.
 Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.

 There are always plenty of stocks that insiders are buying.
 So if that suits your style you could check each stock one by one or you could take a look at this free list of companies.
 (Hint: insiders have been buying them).

-Many investors like to check how much of a company is owned by insiders.
-Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-Metgasco insiders own about AU$3.9m worth of shares.
-That equates to 17% of the company.
+Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
+We usually like to see fairly high levels of insider ownership.
+Hancock & Gore insiders own about AU$28m worth of shares.
+That equates to 37% of the company.
 We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.